dhanraj10-hub/Traveloop---Odoo/README.md

 # Traveloop - Odoo
-An app used forvtraveller for creating their plans to shown easily.
+An app used for traveller for creating their plans to shown easily.

 A full-stack travel planning web application built with **Flask + SQLite + HTML/CSS/JS**.